Home

 Barbecue Monkfish Tails

-What we’re going to do is cook the monkfish tails with an array of citrus fruit slices inside the tail.
+In this recipe we’re going to barbecue monkfish tails with an array of citrus fruit slices inside the tail.
 Lemon and lime are the traditional staples for serving fish and I’m going to add some orange as well for both depth of flavor and additional color.

 Start by soaking half a dozen cocktail sticks in a bowl of water.